 Your Pathlight Dashboard is a place where you can find all of your team's metrics.
-Looking at the dashboard initially, you'll find your team or group's priority metrics.
+You'll find your team or group's priority metrics by looking at the dashboard initially.
 If you click on that dropdown menu you gain access into all of the other metric groupings, or as we call them, Paths.

-Each Path usually combines metrics that relate to one another, such as Support KPIs or Sales Metrics.
+Each Path usually combines metrics related to one another, such as Support KPIs or Sales Metrics.
 Viewing the Path looks like the image below.
-You have the ability to look at each team or group that focuses on those specific metrics as well as adjust the view to look at your highest or lowest performers.
+You can look at each team or group that focuses on those specific metrics and adjust the view to look at your highest or lowest performers.
 In order to get into specifics about just how your Path will function, click on the three dots located in the upper right corner of the Path view.
 From this menu you have the ability to export the path to a CSV file, manually sync the path, adjust settings, import data into any of the metrics within the path, or add a new metric to the path.

 We're going to jump into the Path Settings within this article, but if you encounter questions around exporting, importing, syncing, or adding new metrics feel free to reach out to firstname.lastname@example.org.